Welcome to Community Meditation

 Click here to join on Zoom @ 7 PM ET

 Please join Brenda, Gordon, Jim, and Sharon for 20 minutes of silent meditation followed by our continuing discussion of Sharon Salzberg's book Lovingkindness: The Revolutionary Art of Happiness.
-This week, we continue reading Chapter 11, "Living Our Love".
-Everyone is welcome, no need to have the book.
+This week we complete the book, with thoughts on the practice of morality and the four immeasurables (lovingkindness, compassion, sympathetic joy, and equanimity).
+All are welcome, no need to have the book.

 — Sharon Salzberg

-Tuesday, Apr 16 – Awakening to Pure Consciousness
+Tuesday, Apr 30 – The Colorings of Consciousness

 Click here to join on Zoom @ 7 PM ET